Siddharth11/Colorful/readme.md

 - [Colormind](http://www.colormind.io/) - Colormind is a color scheme generator that uses deep learning.
 - [iColorpalette](https://icolorpalette.com) - Create, browse or export (aco, ase, svg, png, pdf) color palettes by color or themes.
 - [geenes](https://geenes.app/) - Create a color scale in seconds, then export it to sketch or code.
+- [Tints and Shades](https://maketintsandshades.com/) - Display tints and shades of a given hex color in 10% increments.

 ## Color Palettes
 - [ColorHunt](http://colorhunt.co/) - Color palettes with quick preview feature.